SuminizZ/SuminizZ.github.io/_posts/dml/dls/2022-06-05-[Practice]Building_DNN_SBS.md

 <br/>

 # **Building Deep Neural Network : Step by Step**
-- I've previoulsy made shallow planar classifier (with 1 hidden layer).
-For this week, I will build a real "Deep" neural network with as many layers as we want!
+- We've previoulsy made shallow planar classifier (with 1 hidden layer).
+For this week, We will build a real "Deep" neural network with as many layers as we want!
 - This practice covers all below,
     - Use ReLu for all layers except the output layer with sigmoid activation function
     - Build multiple hidden layers (at least more than 1)